medic/cht-docs/content/en/apps/reference/app-settings/transitions.md

 As of 3.12.0, client-side muting only runs on new reports or new contacts, before they are saved in the local database:

 - updates the target contact and all its descendants<sup>[10]</sup>, setting the `muted` property equal to the device's current `date` in ISO format<sup>[8]</sup>.
-- adds/updates the `muting_history`<sup>[11]</sup> property on every updated contact, to keep track of all the updates that have been processed on the client, as well as the last known server-side state of the contact and sets the `last_update` property to `client`
+- adds/updates the `muting_history`<sup>[11]</sup> property on every updated contact, to keep track of all the updates that have been processed client-side, as well as the last known server-side state of the contact and sets the `last_update` property to `client_side`
-- updates the report doc to add a `client_transitions` property to track which transitions have run client-side
+- updates the report doc to add a `client_side_transitions` property to track which transitions have run client-side

 Server-side:

 - updates the target contact and all its descendants<sup>[1]</sup>, setting the `muted` property equal to the current `date` in ISO format<sup>[2]</sup>.
 If the contact was already muted by a client, the `muted` date will be overwritten.
 The client-side `muting_history` will have a copy of the client-side muting date.
 - adds a `muting_history` entry to Sentinel `info` docs for every updated contact<sup>[7]</sup>
 - updates all connected registrations<sup>[3]</sup>, changing the state of all unsent<sup>[4]</sup> `scheduled_tasks` to `muted`
-- as of 3.12.0, updates the contact's client-side `muting_history` to set the `last_update` property to `server` and update the `server` section with the current date and muted state.
+- as of 3.12.0, updates the contact's client-side `muting_history` to set the `last_update` property to `server_side` and update the `server_side` section with the current date and muted state.
-- as of 3.12.0, if the report was processed on the client, all "following" muting/unmuting events that have affected the same contacts will be replayed.
+- as of 3.12.0, if the report was processed client-side, all "following" muting/unmuting events that have affected the same contacts will be replayed.
 This means the transition _could_ end up running multiple times over the same report<sup>[9]</sup>.

 ##### Unmuting action:

 As of 3.12.0, client-side unmuting only runs on new reports before they are saved in the local database:

 - updates the target contact's topmost muted ancestor<sup>[10][5]</sup> and all its descendants, removing the `muted` property.
-- adds/updates the `muting_history`<sup>[9]</sup> property on every updated contact, sets the last known server-side state of the contact and sets the `last_update` property to `client`
+- adds/updates the `muting_history`<sup>[9]</sup> property on every updated contact, sets the last known server-side state of the contact and sets the `last_update` property to `client_side`
-- updates the report doc to add a `client_transitions` property to track which transitions have run client-side
+- updates the report doc to add a `client_side_transitions` property to track which transitions have run client-side

 Server-side:

 - updates the target contact's topmost muted ancestor<sup>[1][5]</sup> and all its descendants, removing the `muted` property
 - adds a `muting_history` entry to Sentinel `info` docs for every updated contact<sup>[7]</sup>
 - updates all connected registrations<sup>[3]</sup>, changing the state of all present/future<sup>[6]</sup> `muted` `scheduled_tasks` to `scheduled`
-- as of 3.12.0, updates the contact's client-side `muting_history` to set the `last_update` property to `server` and update the `server` section with the current date and muted state.
+- as of 3.12.0, updates the contact's client-side `muting_history` to set the `last_update` property to `server_side` and update the `server_side` section with the current date and muted state.
-- as of 3.12.0, if the report was processed on the client, all "following" muting/unmuting events that have affected the same contacts will be replayed.
+- as of 3.12.0, if the report was processed client-side, all "following" muting/unmuting events that have affected the same contacts will be replayed.
 This means the transition _could_ end up running multiple times over the same report<sup>[10]</sup>.

 [1] Contacts that are already in the correct state are skipped.
 This applies to updates to the contact itself, updates to the Sentinel `muting_history` and to the connected registrations (registrations of a contact that is already in the correct state will not be updated).
 [2] The date represents the moment Sentinel has processed the muting action